Raptor3um/ravencore-node/README.md

 ## Configuration

-Ravencore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Ravencore Node.
+rtmcore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your rtmcore Node.

 ```bash
 rtmcore-node create -d <raptoreum-data-dir> mynode